-Development should not harm the network of local ecological features and habitats which include (as shown on the Policies Map):
+Development should have appropriate regard for the network of local ecological features and habitats which include (as shown on the adjacent map and on the Policies Map):

 - 1. Sheepy Fields SSSI

 - 2. River Sence and its tributaries

 - 3. Manor Farm Meadows, Sheepy Parva

 - 4. Tinsel Lane Roadside Verge, Wellsborough

 - 5. Sheepy Magna Churchyard

 - 6. Marsh near Harris Bridge, River Sence